Tomas-Kaiser/articles/articles/what-is-nodejs.md

 # What Is Node JS

 Node JS or just Node is an open-source and cross-platform runtime environment for executing JavaScript code outside of a browser.
-We usually use Node to build backend services also known as API's <b>A</b>pplication <b>P</b>rogramming <b>Interfaces</b>.
+We usually use Node to build backend services also known as API's **A**pplication **P**rogramming **I**nterfaces.

 Node is ideal for building highly scalable, data-intensive and real-time backend services that power client applications.